microsoft/OpenHack-FHIR/Challenge03-ExportandAnonymizeData/ReadMe.md

 * Logic App failed on **Get Token**
    * Go to Portal, go to **Secondary AD tenant**, search App Registrations, click on {ENVIRONMENTNAME}-service-client. {ENVIRONMENTNAME} is the one you used in Challenge01.
 Click Certificates & Secrets on the left.
 Click + New client secret, type a name, click Add. **Copy** the new Secret.
    * Go to the **Primary AD tenant**, go to the KeyVault created by the ARM template in Challenge 3.
 Click Secrets on the left.
-Click on {ENVIRONMENTNAME}-service-client-secret.
+Click on {ENVIRONMENTNAME}-clientsecret.
 Click + New Version. **Paste** the Secret you copied above.
 Click Create.
    * Re-run the Logic App.

 * Logic App succeeded, but no output was found in Storage Account **{ENVIRONMENTNAME}dlg2**.